Build and release an Android app

 This might also be encountered when running debug versions of your app

-that does not have shrinking enabled.
+using flutter run that does not have shrinking enabled.

 Flutter tool supports easily enabling multidex.
 The simplest way is to